serkonda7/textmate-grammar-test/CONTRIBUTING.md

 # Testing
+> This is currently outdated and will be updated soon!

 Any contributions are really appreciated! :) Just make sure that all existing tests work, or if they have changed the change is meaningful.